transcelerate/ddf-sdr-ui/README.md

 Using this Angular project, user can connect with SDR data, to view the study documents, search certain documents by giving search criteria, to view the audit details of search study, and also user can compare differences between two versions of the document.

 This [Process Flow Document](https://github.com/transcelerate/ddf-sdr-platform/blob/main/documents/MVP%20Process%20Flows%20(final).pdf) provides information regarding user interface functions and system interactions with the SDR at a high level.
-Please also refer to the [DDF SDR UI User Guide](documents/ddf-sdr-user-guide-ui.pdf) to get started.
+Please also refer to the [DDF SDR UI User Guide](documents/ddf-sdr-user-guide-ui.pdf) to get started, and the [DDF SDR RI UI Demo video](https://www.youtube.com/watch?v=223OgGvERRw&list=PLMXS-Xt7Ou1KNUF-HQKQRRzqfPQEXWb1u&index=6).

 **NOTES:**
 - These materials and information are provided by TransCelerate Biopharma Inc. AS IS.
 Any party using or relying on this information and these materials do so entirely at their own risk.
 Neither TransCelerate nor its members will bear any responsibility or liability for any harm, including indirect or consequential harm, that a user may incur from use or misuse of this information or materials.